Chocolate tube slime mold (Stemonitis splendens)

 Chocolate tube slime mold growing on a fallen tree

-To learn more about the biology of slime molds, check out the book The Social Amoebae: The Biology of Cellular Slime Molds. (affiliate link)
+If you are looking to learn more about slime molds, check out this book on slime mold ecology: Myxomicetes: Biology, Systematics, Biogeography, and Ecology by Carlos Rojas, and Stephen L. Stephenson or the book The Social Amoebae: The Biology of Cellular Slime Molds..

 3 thoughts on “Chocolate tube slime mold (Stemonitis splendens)”